ControlBit/BTR-Nodemon/TO_COVER.md

 ## Initial Thoughts

-Since nodemon is actually a fairly small package, the readme covers almost all of its functionality.
+Since nodemon is actually a fairly small package, the readme covers almost all of its functionality (and has done a very good job at it).

 For this reason, please note that this repo is best used as a companion to the video tutorial of the same name.
 My intention is only to help more developers find success in using this package, by providing an easy-to-consume informational series on the subject.